blobfysh/gatsby-lootcord-web/content/faq/index.md

 ## How do I gain experience/level up?

-You can gain experience from opening boxes and killing other players.
+You can gain experience from opening boxes, crafting items or killing other players.

 You can check your progress towards the next level with the `xp` command.
 Leveling up will reward you with a crate based on your level and unlock new crafting recipes.